A recent profile can be found on LinkedIn: https://www.linkedin.com/in/lucas-lindeboom-ba8932184/

 In September 2011, Lucas was appointed as a PhD student in a collaboration between the departments of Human Biology and Radiology at the MUMC+.
 Under the supervision of Dr. Vera Schrauwen-Hinderling, Prof. dr. Patrick Schrauwen, Prof. dr. MKC Hesselink and Prof. dr. Joachim Wildberger, Lucas worked on the implementation of advanced MR spectroscopy in ongoing metabolic research in the field of type 2 diabetes mellitus.
 His work on the edge of MR technology and metabolic diseases led to a publication in the prestigious Journal of Clinical Investigation (JCI) in 2014.

-Currently, Lucas holds the position of assistant professor in the departments of Nutrition/Movement Sciences and Radiology at the MUMC+.
+Lucas was assistant professor in the departments of Nutrition/Movement Sciences and Radiology at the MUMC+.
 In 2016, Lucas visited Dr. Robin de Graaf at the Magnetic Resonance Research Center at Yale University (New Haven, United States) for a 3-month period, to further expand his knowledge of sophisticated MRS editing sequences.
 In 2018, Lucas got awarded with two prestigious personal grants (Veni and DFN Junior Fellowship) and Lucas was nominated for the title Science Talent of The Netherlands/Flanders 2018.